smartx-usman/vlan_filter/README.md

 # VLAN Filter #
 This is eBPF application to parse VXLAN packets and then extracts encapsulated VLAN packets to monitor traffic from each VLAN.
 Extracted packet header fields can be stored in a file or sent to remote server via Apache Kafka messaging system.

 Also part of this example is a simulation of a multi-host environment.
 Simulation environment can be setup by using test_setup.sh script.
-Then a sample script (traffic.sh) can be used to send traffic from one client (VLAN=100) from host1 talking to another client at host2 and one client (VLAN=200) from host2 talking to another client at host1 while running vlan_filter application in parallel.
+Then a sample script (traffic.sh) can be used to send traffic from one client (VLAN=100) from host1 talking to another client at host2 and one client (VLAN=200) from host2 talking to another client at host1 while running vlan_filter application in parallel by using command 'python data-plane-tracing -i veth7'.

 ![picture](scenario.jpg)